ronnain/angular-experimentation2/docs/signal-store.md

-# Signal Store - Quick Start
+# Signal Store - Overview

 If the Angular `resource` are not enough for you, you may appreciate this tool that provide utilities function to handle server state management in declarative and reactive way.